TABLE OF CONTENTS

 Indiana uses the federal Health Insurance Marketplace.
 You can create an account at HealthCare.gov to enroll in a health insurance plan.
 The process is relatively easy – provide your contact information, choose several security questions, and select a password.

-You should gather all of the information you need to provide ahead of time.
+You should gather all of the information you need ahead of time.
 This includes the full names, birth dates, and Social Security numbers for everyone you intend to include on your plan.
 After you’ve set up your account and provided all the information, HealthCare.gov automatically determines whether you’re eligible for the Advanced Premium Tax Credit, Medicaid, or other financial assistance.

 The application includes several questions regarding your income and household status, such as: